Mirobit/Labelit/README.md

 ## Features

-- Create projects with custom categories
+- Create projects with custom categories and wordlists
+- Texts and replaced words are stored encrypted (AES-256) in the database
-- Easy to use texteditor, with single click, keyboard shortcuts and duplicate detection
+- Easy to use texteditor: single click selection, keyboard shortcuts and duplicate detection
 - All texts can be checked against previously found words that need to be replaced
 - Lightweight single-page application (no heavy frontend framework -> 12 vs ~80 mb, 126 vs ~2400 dependencies)